Welcome to

 • There is currently no scrolling in the UI.
 If there are too many patterns, they cannot all be displayed.

-• For some seemingly valid patterns that are flagged as invalid, you may try putting them in curly braces ({ }) and then Save.
+• For some seemingly valid patterns that are flagged as invalid, try putting them in curly braces ({ }) and then Save.

 • We are validating a restrictive set of expressions which are supported by rclone.
 Furthermore, we are only validating syntax.
 We are not confirming it will ultimately match and successfully exclude one or more files at the source.